Yoav-Shafir/Webpack-4-Basics/README.md

-# webpack4-basics
+# Webpack-4-Basics
-webpack4 basic configuration using:
+A very! basic plain js multiple page application built and managed by Webpack 4 using the following features:
 - loaders
 - plugins
 - dev/prod configuration files